Vehicle Use Policy

 A University automobile insurance identification card, which indicates proof of insurance, must be kept in the glove compartment of all University owned or long-term leased vehicles.
 If renting a vehicle for a short-term, a University automobile insurance identification card should be in the driver's possession.
 A copy of the current insurance card can be obtained at the Risk Management website or by contacting Risk Management.

-University employees, students and volunteers may be authorized to operate University of Louisville vehicles for the purpose of conducting University business, provided they are at least 18 years old, have an appropriate and valid U.S. driver's license for the vehicle being driven, have reasonable experience driving the type of vehicle being sued, and could reasonably be expected to operate the vehicle in a safe and prudent manner.
+University employees, students and volunteers may be authorized to operate University of Louisville vehicles for the purpose of conducting University business, provided they are at least 18 years old, have an appropriate and valid U.S. driver's license for the vehicle being driven, have reasonable experience driving the type of vehicle being used, and could reasonably be expected to operate the vehicle in a safe and prudent manner.
 Compliance with Kentucky law and the University of Louisville's Vehicle Use Policy are required for any driver to be allowed to use a University vehicle.
 Individual departments may impose additional standards, restrictions, or driver education or training requirements.
 This Vehicle Use Policy is in addition to any requirements, standards, operating restrictions, or suspensions imposed by law.
 Drivers are to have in their possession a valid driver's license at all times.

 Motor Vehicle Records Checks